fintcore/slate/source/index.html.md

 }
 ```

-This endpoint is used to create a document that will be signed
+This endpoint is used to create a document that will be signed.

+To sign the document you must load the [`widget`](#widget).

 ### HTTP Request